Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-3/report.md

 5. Have I run into any issues?
 Do I need help?
 Not right now.

 ### Rohan Anand
 1. What have I worked on?
+Helped Raul with converting notebooks to more interactive form.
 2. What will I be working on next?
+Analyze extension projects and pick one.
 3. Have I run into any issues?
 Do I need help?
+No problems.